Negotiation Skills Online Course

 A clear and simple model for building rapport and influence

-Share practical handouts which support you at each stage of negotiation
+Share practical handouts which support you at the key stages of negotiation

 Why this course now?

-New technologies, tailored deals, new rights and responsibilities, new users, and new ways of delivering, using and sharing digital content mean the process of acquiring digital products and services is highly complex and continually evolving.
+New technologies, new products and services, tailored deals, new rights and responsibilities, new users, and new ways of delivering, using and sharing digital content mean the process of acquiring digital products and services is highly complex and continually evolving.

 At the same time, important fundamental dynamics remain the same: vendors still seek to maximize usage, reach and revenues, whilst those purchasing seek to best serve their users, often within the constraints of rising costs and pressured budgets.